dream11/react-native-remote-ui/README.md

 - `source`
   - URI to fetch component source
 - `fallbackComponent`
+  - Fallback component provided to React Suspense
 - `errorComponent`
   - Component to be used in case of error in ServerComponent
 - `loadingComponent`
 - `onAction`
   - Callback with `action` and `payload`.
 Current supported actions are `NAVIGATE`, `IO`.
+- `global`
+  - Custom import resolution, used by Server Component at runtime

 ## Handling Actions on Server Component

 Server Component is capable of handling all the user interactions.
-They can emit event to let host application know about actions, host application needs to implement `onAction` callback provided by Server Component.
+They can emit event to let host application know about actions, host application needs to implement `onAction` callback provided by Server Component. `onAction` callback has two parameters action type and payload

 ```tsx
 // Host application